ethereum-optimism/optimism-tutorial/standard-bridge-custom-token/README.md

 ### The Configuration File

-The hardhat config here `hardhat.config.js` is already setup to run against local dev environment, `optimistic-kovan` and `optimistic-mainnet` networks.
+The hardhat config here `hardhat.config.js` is already setup to run against local dev environment, `optimistic-kovan`, and `optimistic-mainnet` networks.

 ### The .env File

-To use a network (either Optimistic Kovan or Optimistic Ethereum), create an .env file in the root of `standard-bridge-standard-token` folder and add these keys to it:
+To use a network (either Optimistic Kovan or Optimistic Ethereum), create an .env file in the root of `standard-bridge-standard-token` folder with these settings:

 - `PRIVATE_KEY` is the account is going to be used for the script, on both L1 and L2.
   Remember to fund it.